To see the other types of publications on this topic, follow the link: Surface analysis.

 Abstract:

 In this article we consider finite element methods for approximating the solution of partial differential equations on surfaces.
 We focus on surface finite elements on triangulated surfaces, implicit surface methods using level set descriptions of the surface, unfitted finite element methods and diffuse interface methods.
 In order to formulate the methods we present the necessary geometric analysis and, in the context of evolving surfaces, the necessary transport formulae.
 A wide variety of equations and applications are covered.
-Some ideas of the numerical analysis are presented along with illustrative numerical examples.
+Some ideas of the numerical analysis are presented along with il

 APA, Harvard, Vancouver, ISO, and other styles